cloudsoft/gemalto-dpod-examples/README.md

 9. Deploy this service by clicking on the tile, and filling out the options:

-   * _Service Name_: name of the app within Cloudsoft AMP.
+   * _Service Name_: the name you want to give your service, being created in DPOD.
    * _Target Environment_: whether provisioning a new Cloud VM, or configuring an existing server.
    * If using an existing server:
      * _Connection Type_: ssh key or password